 Discussion

 Campylobacter species, particularly C. jejuni and C. coli, are among the most frequently reported bacterial pathogens responsible for foodborne gastrointestinal illnesses worldwide.
 Poultry meat, due to its widespread consumption and the natural colonization of poultry intestines by Campylobacter, represents a key vehicle for human infection (Silva et al., 2011; EFSA, 2021).
-The detection of Campylobacter in 7 out of 200 chicken meat samples, yielding a prevalence rate of 3.5%, aligns with certain earlier studies that reported similarly low prevalence in poultry meat under improved processing and handling conditions (e.g., Fernandez et al., 2000).
+The detection of Campylobacter in 7 out of 200 chicken meat samples, yielding a prevalence rate of 3.5%, aligns with certain earlier studies that reported similarly low prevalence in poultry meat under improved processing and handling conditions (Fernandez et al., 2000).
 This relatively low detection rate may reflect the effect of local hygiene practices and storage protocols, although suboptimal handling at the retail level remains a concern.

 Notably, the prevalence observed in this study is substantially lower than the figures reported in several developing nations.
 In contrast to the findings of this study, significantly higher prevalence rates have been documented in several developing countries, often ranging from 20% to over 50%.
-Studies from Egypt and Thailand, for example, have reported Campylobacter prevalence rates of 26.4% and 24.8%, respectively (Hafez et al., 2018; Thomrongsuwannakij et al., 2017).
-These disparities are likely driven by a complex interplay of factors including environmental temperature, slaughterhouse hygiene, infrastructure quality, differences in food safety enforcement, and cultural practices surrounding meat preparation and consumption (Kaakoush et al., 2015; Habib et al., 2008).
+Studies from Egypt and Thailand, for example, have reported Campylobacter prevalence rates of 26.4% and 24.8%, respectively (Thomrongsuwannakij et al., 2017; Hafez et al., 2018).
+These disparities are likely driven by a complex interplay of factors including environmental temperature, slaughterhouse hygiene, infrastructure quality, differences in food safety enforcement, and cultural practices surrounding meat preparation and consumption (Habib et al., 2008; Kaakoush et al., 2015).
 Seasonal variation also plays a role, with higher prevalence often noted during warmer months when ambient conditions Favor bacterial growth and survival (Sahin et al., 2015).
 Despite the relatively low prevalence in the current study, the public health implications should not be underestimated.
 Campylobacter is notable for its low infectious dose, with fewer than 800 CFU capable of causing illness in humans (Black et al., 1988).
 Clinical symptoms range from self-limiting diarrhoea and abdominal pain to severe systemic outcomes such as bacteraemia, Guillain-Barré syndrome (GBS), and reactive arthritis in a minority of cases (Allos, 2001; Nachamkin et al., 2008).
 This makes even minimal contamination in food products a matter of serious concern.
 Given these risks, the findings of this study underscore the need for continued vigilance, even in low-prevalence settings.
 Strengthening food safety through regular microbiological surveillance, enforcement of standardized sanitation protocols, and comprehensive monitoring of antimicrobial use in animal husbandry is essential.
-Integration of hazard analysis and critical control point (HACCP) systems, routine inspection of processing facilities, and public awareness campaigns focused on safe food handling practices can collectively reduce the burden of campylobacteriosis (EFSA, 2021; WHO, 2020).
+Integration of hazard analysis and critical control point (HACCP) systems, routine inspection of processing facilities, and public awareness campaigns focused on safe food handling practices can collectively reduce the burden of campylobacteriosis (WHO, 2020; EFSA, 2021).

 CONCLUSION